rudolphreti/BewerbungMaster/README.md

 - Editing and deleting entries
 - Moving entries to the end of the list
 - Copying a message to an employer to the clipboard
+-  Copying a job application folder path to the clipboard

 ## To-Do
 - adding entries manually